pupperpowell/orthodox-lofi/README.md

 # database

-1. due to large amount of audio (several GB), it will need to be stored in a central database and streamed from the server.
+1. the audio is actually being streamed by a icecast server.
+2. for interactive elements, database options are being considered

 # ui/ux design